pegahcarter/audits/LexDAO/README.md

 * `contract LexToken`
     * Variables
-        * `manager`: account managing token rules and sale - updateable by manager
+        * `manager`: account managing token rules and sale - updateable by `manager`
-        * `resolver`: account acting as backup for lost token and arbitration of disputed token transfers - updateable by manager
+        * `resolver`: account acting as backup for lost token and arbitration of disputed token transfers - updateable by `manager`
         * `decimals`: fixed unit scaling factor - default 18 to match ETH
-        * `saleRate`: rate of tokens purchased when sending ETH to contract - updateable by manager
+        * `saleRate`: rate of tokens purchased when sending ETH to contract - updateable by `manager`
-        * `totalSupply`: tracks outstanding token mint - mint updateable by manager
+        * `totalSupply`: tracks outstanding token mint - updateable by `manager`
         * `totalSupplyCap`: maximum of token mintable
         * `DOMAIN_SEPARATOR`: EIP-2612 permit() pattern - hash identifies contract
         * `PERMIT_TYPEHASH`: EIP-2612 permit() pattern - hash identifies function
-        * `details`: details token offering, redemption, etc. - updateable by manager
+        * `details`: details token offering, redemption, etc. - updateable by `manager`
         * `name`: fixed token name
         * `symbol`: fixed token symbol
-        * `forSale`: status of token sale - e.g. if `false`, ETH sent to token address will not return token per saleRate - updateable by manager
+        * `forSale`: status of token sale - e.g. if `false`, ETH sent to token address will not return token per saleRate - updateable by `manager`
-        * `initialized`: internally tracks token deployment under EIP-1167 proxy pattern (TODO- reference)
+        * `initialized`: internally tracks token deployment to signify contract creation
-        * `transferable`: transferability of token - does not affect token sale - updateable by manager
+        * `transferable`: transferability of token - does not affect token sale - updateable by `manager`
     * Functions
         * `init()`: Runs at contract creation and sets variables
         * `receive()`: Handles ETH sent to the contract and returns the contract token to the sender if a token sale is active